topper-123/optioneer/optioneer/usage.rst

 >>> opt_maker.register_option('color', 'red', validator=opt_maker.is_str)
 >>> options = opt_maker.options

-Then, in relevant location of your library, just do ``from config import options`` and you're got your options set up.
+Then, in the relevant location of your library, just do ``from config import options`` and you're got your options set up.

 Notice that the options allow options discovery using tab in the REPL:

 >>> options.<TAB>
 option.api_key options.color options.display